benmaxsomers/UnityGames/README.md

 idle incremental game

 Project by:
-Lucas Vandermaarel
+Lucas Vandermaarel - Project Manager
-Chris Russell
-Tyson Vo
-.
+Chris Russell - Official position to be determined Tyson Vo - Official position to be determined
+. - Member to be determined

 Idea by Lucas
 Idea: